-- 3.88 Nelson (population 28,998) is the largest town in Pendle and its administrative centre.
-Together with Colne, Brierfield and Barrowford it forms a densely populated urban corridor, which extends for 8km in a north-easterly direction beyond the neighbouring town of Burnley (73,021).
-With a combined population of almost 140,000 this extended urban area is comparable in size with Oxford, Swindon or Bournemouth. - 3.89 Until the middle of the 19th century only a few scattered households could be found in the countryside between Burnley and Colne.
+- 3.90 With a total population of 59,305 the towns in the M65 Corridor are home to two-thirds of the borough's population(82). - 3.91 Nelson (population 29,135) is the largest town in Pendle and its administrative centre.
+Together with Colne, Brierfield and Barrowford it forms a densely populated urban corridor, which extends for 8km in a north-easterly direction beyond the neighbouring town of Burnley (80,437).
+With a combined population of almost 150,000 this extended urban area is comparable in size with Oxford, Cambridge or Peterborough. - 3.92 Until the middle of the 19th century only a few scattered households could be found in the countryside between Burnley and Colne.
 But improved transport links saw the emergence of Victorian new town Nelson in the latter part of the 19th century, together with the expansion of existing settlements such as Colne and Barrowford.
-This rapid and largely unplanned growth underpins many of the issues that need to be addressed throughout the borough.

-- 3.90 Nelson occupies the sharply rising south-eastern slope of a wide valley formed by Pendle Water and many residents can enjoy uninterrupted views across open countryside towards Pendle Hill.
+This rapid and largely unplanned growth underpins many of the issues that need to be addressed throughout the borough. - 3.93 Nelson occupies the sharply rising south-eastern slope of a wide valley formed by Pendle Water and many residents can enjoy uninterrupted views across open countryside towards Pendle Hill.
 The town didn't officially exist until 1864, then its population doubled in size between 1881 (16,725) and 1891 (31,339).
-By 1911 the population had increased still further to 39,479 and its compact urban form was complete.
-(80) Although housing and industrial development has taken Nelson up to the boundaries with neighbouring Brierfield and Colne, each town retains its own identity.
-With no significant expansion beyond the river, the small village of Barrowford, to the north, also retains its independence. - 3.91 Nelson remains a major focus for housing and employment.
+By 1911 the population had increased still further to 39,479 and its compact urban form was complete(83).
+Although housing and industrial development has taken Nelson up to the boundaries with neighbouring Brierfield and Colne, each town retains its own identity.
+With no significant expansion beyond the river, the small village of Barrowford, to the north, also retains its independence. - 3.94 Nelson remains a major focus for housing and employment.
 The towns appearance changed little over the years until the construction of a new Arndale Centre, in the late-1960s, replaced much of the old town centre.
-Although it has a relatively weak retail offer, Nelson remains the primary shopping centre for the borough.
-A Masterplan for Nelson Town Centre was published in 2006.
-(81) The bus-rail interchange, Arts, Cultural and Enterprise Centre (The ACE Centre) and an office development at Number One Market Street represent the first stages of this ambitious scheme to regenerate the town centre and the important civic quarter.
-(82) - 3.92 Former textile mills and the utilitarian terraced housing built to house their workers surround the town centre.
-But the town has no clearly identifiable suburbs, merely pockets of more modern housing with gardens.
-The result is that wealth and poverty sit side-by-side and in places this leads to the apparent segregation of the population.
-High density urban development means that informal green spaces within the town are limited, although Victoria Park and Marsden Park are attractive and well-used by locals.
+Although the retail offer has weakened in recent years, Nelson remains the primary shopping centre for the borough.
+A Masterplan for Nelson Town Centre was published in